themechanicalbear/mechanicalbear/content/post/2018-08-13-put-richness.markdown

 * Including a standard deviation of the ratio as an additional entry condition input
 * Split results by above running mean as well as above the running upper bound of the sd band

-#### My Results:
+#### Results:
 When choosing entry criteria of 45 DTE, 16 delta strangles, and closing at expiration waiting to enter until the pc ratio exceeds the trailing one yr mean or upper bound of SD did not have consistent results.

-SPY did show signs of benefiting from this strategy, but FXE, for example, did not.
+Several symbols did show signs of benefiting from this strategy, but FXE and GLD, for example, did not.

 Depending on your objectives, if you are trading SPY only or want something consistent across more underlyings, these results may be useful or not in your trading.
 Either way, this exercise expanded the development to a point where entering and exiting strangles and calculating metrics has become easier.
-This result will allow me to continue writing posts and building this toolset into a robust backtesting system.
+This result will allow us to continue writing posts that build the toolset into a robust backtesting system.
 Please read on for code snippets and summary plots.

 #### Setup global options, load libraries: